EliAndrewC/l7r/setting/l7r.md

 This last example was particularly egregious, but Gohei prides himself on fearing nothing, and especially being unafraid of ghosts, even the vengeful ancestors of his enemies.
 In particular, he would raid and pillage ancestral shrines in conquered territory, even while others treated them with the same reverence as shrines and temples to the fortunes and kami.

-Kazushi participated in many of these raids and executions, and yet was the first person to warn everyone off of attacking Doji no Tsume Toyohiro, saying things like, "Trust me, it's a bad idea and not worth it to interfere with a man's ancestors."
+Kazushi participated in many of these raids and executions, and yet was the first person to warn everyone off attacking Doji no Tsume Toyohiro, saying things like, "Trust me, it's a bad idea and not worth it to interfere with a man's ancestors."
 Last year during the entire week of the Bon festival, Kazushi enshrined himself in Chai Sedo burning incense and praying to his own ancestors.
 Evidently he consulted with Toranosuke (the abbot of Chai Sedo) and was told this was a good way to fulfill his own ancestral commitments while remaining safe from vengeful ghosts during the week in which the gates of Jigoku are open.

 It's unclear how Bayushi Iru discovered all of this, since the Lion tend to close ranks and not share internal gossip, and Toranosuke is known for discretion, but Iru is the reason why this is all public knowledge.
 After a minor public squabble, she called him out as being haunted, using language like "what did that idiot think would happen - he desecrated ancestral shrines so now of course he's haunted by angry ancestors!"
 Kazushi challenged her to a duel and was forced to submit by her superior skill.
 (Iru said nothing disparaging afterwards, but as a person who always compliments her opponents after any kind of duel her silence spoke volumes.)